WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 For the plugin to recognize that a block theme is active, the theme must also include an `index.html` template inside a folder called `block-templates`.

-The theme may optionally include a functions.php file and a [theme.json file](/docs/how-to-guides/themes/theme-json.md) to manage global styles.
+The theme may optionally include a `functions.php` file and a [theme.json file](/docs/how-to-guides/themes/theme-json.md) to manage global styles.
 Template parts are optional.
-If they are included they must be placed inside a `block-template-parts` folder:
+If they are included they must be placed inside a `block-template-parts` folder.

 File structure:
 ```